richlip/pitch_perfect/README.md

 # Pitch Perfect
 ### aka FunnyVoices
- A App which records and changes the voice
+ A App which records and changes the voice to let your recorded voice sounds like a Chipmunk etc..

 ### How to use
  1. Start the App